codemaster05330/timoanttila/README.md

 # Hi, I'm Timo Anttila

+A self-taught developer, I love solving problems and learning new ways to deliver solutions.

 Full Stack Web Developer specializing in PHP, JavaScript, ProcessWire, Svelte, and SQL engines.
+Currently learning Vue + Nuxt.
 Passionately improving websites usage experience and loading time.
 Always want to surpass myself and my customers.
 When the customer feels they have received more than they originally ordered, I succeeded.

 - Designing and developing experiences that make people's lives simple.
 - Working at Tuspe Design Oy as a full stack developer and developing its business as an owner.